AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/enable-person-restrictions-for-smart-campaigns.md

    >[!CAUTION]
    >
    >
-   >This limit is applied to all the smart campaigns&nbsp;but can be overridden at campaign level.
-Learn how to&nbsp; [override person restrictions in a smart campaign](../../../product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/override-person-restrictions-in-a-smart-campaign.md).
+   >This limit is applied to all the smart campaigns but can be overridden at campaign level.
+Learn how to  [override person restrictions in a smart campaign](../../../product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/override-person-restrictions-in-a-smart-campaign.md).

 Bingo!
 You just turned on the safety switch.
 Good idea, right?